 'A story of life, love and hope - the perfect antidote to today's world.
 Phenomenal' CLARE MACKINTOSH

-The incredible, life-affirming new novel by the author of the Richard & Judy Book Club Bestseller A Boy Made of Blocks.
+The incredible, life-affirming new novel by the author of A BOY MADE OF BLOCKS.

 Tom, devoted single father to Hannah, is the manager of a tiny local theatre.
 On each of her birthdays, its colourful cast of part-time actors have staged a fantastical production just for her - a day of wonder.